-Lessons Identified from Swedish national and NATO exercises have highlighted joint synchronisation as a challenge at the operational level.
-These include the integration of lethal and non-lethal effects; the role of Components as a Supported Commander to provide Objectives and Guidance to Supporting Commanders; integrating cyber and space as new domains; JTF HQs looking sufficiently far ahead so that their “current fight” is shaping the Components “future fight”; the linkage between Centre of Gravity analysis, Operational Effects and Assessment Measures of Performance and Effectiveness to synchronisation activities; and the role of the Joint Coordination Board/Battle Rhythm process to provide decision superiority to the Joint Commander.
+Lessons Identified from Swedish national and NATO exercises have highlighted joint synchronization as a challenge at the operational level.
+These include the integration of lethal and non-lethal effects; the role of Components as a Supported Commander to provide Objectives and Guidance to Supporting Commanders; integrating cyber and space as new domains; JTF HQs looking sufficiently far ahead so that their “current fight” is shaping the Components “future fight”; the linkage between Centre of Gravity analysis, Operational Effects and Assessment Measures of Performance and Effectiveness to synchronization activities; and the role of the Joint Coordination Board/Battle Rhythm process to provide decision superiority to the Joint Commander.